Simply007/kontent-custom-element-samples/CREATE_CUSTOM_ELEMENT.md

 initCustomElement();
 ```
 Here, you're using a function that sets up your editor using the `init` method.
-That function's parameters tells your editor whether there's already a value and if the editor should be disabled.
+That function's parameters tell your editor whether there's already a value and if the editor should be disabled.

 The initialization also includes a call to update the size of the editor to fit the UI.
-Additionally, it uses the [`onDisabledChanged` method](https://kontent.ai/learn/reference/custom-elements-js-api/#a-ondisabledchanged-method) to detect any changes in the element's state so that if the item is disabled in the UI (for example, if it's published), the element updates its state.
+Additionally, it uses the [`onDisabledChanged` method](https://kontent.ai/learn/reference/custom-elements-js-api/#a-ondisabledchanged-method) to detect any changes in the element's state so that if the item is disabled in the UI (for example, when it's published), the element updates its state.

 There's also error handling that places an error both in the console and in the editor itself as its initial value in case an exception occurs.